zapSNH/zapsCoolPhotonTheme/README.md

 ____

-### As an Extension 🧩
+### Extension 🧩
-Can only be installed on Firefox Developer Edition, Firefox Nightly, and Firefox ESR (and forks based on these versions) since **you need to disable extension signing** (which may be insecure).
+Only installable on Firefox Developer Edition, Firefox Nightly, and Firefox ESR (and forks based on these versions) since **you need to disable extension signing** (which may be insecure).

 Has auto-updating and a built-in configurator.
 This version is based on [Paxmod](https://github.com/numirias/paxmod).